RedBearAK/toshy/README.md

 All of this basic functionality is inherited from Kinto.
 Toshy just tries to be a bit fancier in implementing it.

+> [!IMPORTANT]
+> You **_DO NOT_** need to and **_SHOULD NOT_** change any native keyboard shortcuts in Linux apps when using this keymapper config.
+If you've already changed some existing in-app shortcuts to try to mimic macOS shortcuts, you will need to reset those in-app shortcuts to their defaults.
+The keymapper config non-destructively (and temporarily, only while enabled) remaps hundreds of Mac-like shortcut combos onto the **_default_** native shortcuts for many apps in Linux, and global shortcuts.
+If those defaults are not in place, things will appear to "not work".
+>
+> Depending on the desktop environment, there are sometimes a couple of global shortcuts for app launchers and modifier-only shortcuts that need to be changed or disabled for the smoothest experience.
+Those changes are minimal and easily reversible.
+>
+> Competing techniques of remapping modifier keys like other keymappers or `~/.Xmodmap` should be reversed/disabled before trying to use Toshy, or the resulting virtualized modifier locations won't make much sense.
+The Toshy installer will throw a warning about `~/.Xmodmap` if it exists, to remind you about potential conflicts.
+>
+> If you're on an Apple keyboard and you chose "Apple" as the hardware keyboard model in a desktop environment like KDE to try to "fix" the modifier locations prior to trying Toshy, this may also interfere with getting the expected results.
+Leave the keyboard model in the DE settings to whatever it defaulted to, which is usually something like "Generic 101-key".
+Then Toshy's modifier remaps can take care of making the keyboard behave predictably like an Apple keyboard (even if it is not an Apple keyboard).

 ## Toshifying an Application

 If an app that you use frequently in Linux has some shortcut behavior that still doesn't match what you'd expect from the same application (or a similar application) in macOS, after Toshy's general remapping of the modifier keys, you can add a keymap that matches the app's "class" and/or "name/title" window attributes, to make that application behave as expected.
 By adding it to the default config file, every user will benefit!